CocytusElias/go-i18n/README.md

 3. If `msg`, `singular`, `plural` are all set, only `singular` or `plural` will be returned based on `count`, and `msg` will not be returned.
 4. The settings of `msg`, `singular`, and `plural` must be consistent.
 It is not allowed for a `MessageKey` to have `msg` set while another `MessageKey` does not have `msg` set.
 The same applies to `singular` and `plural`.
 5. The `MessageKey` of different language files must be consistent.
 It is not allowed for one language to have it while another language does not.
-6. For template languages ​​supported by messages, please refer to the `text/template` package.
+6. For template languages supported by messages, please refer to the `text/template` package.
 7. The directory of the language file can be set by the `bundleDir` parameter of the command.

 > For examples of TOML files, please refer to the [example](example) directory.